 Perforation of the nasal or sinus lining

-Although care is taken to avoid this problem, during surgery to the upper jaw, the sinus cavity can sometimes be perforated and this might result in some bleeding from the nose.
+During surgery to the upper jaw, the sinus cavity can sometimes be perforated and this might result in some bleeding from the nose.
 This is usually self-limiting and does not cause any long term problems.
 On rare occasions the area above the implant can get infected if the implant protrudes into the sinus space.

-Generally, we avoid placing implants close to nerves.
-Implants placement close to nerves can sometimes result in nerve damage during implant placement.
+Implant placement close to nerves can sometimes result in nerve damage during implant placement.
 This can cause numbness, or loss of sensation in the gums, cheeks, lips, chin, tongue and around the lower and upper jaws.
 If a nerve is injured it will usually heal.
 Sometimes this may take up to 18 months.
 In rare cases, the nerve may not heal completely and numbness, altered sensation or even discomfort could be permanent.